- How much does an average house in Spain cost?

-- House prices in the Eurozone: A comparative look
+- House prices in Europe

-- Comparing Spain's house prices with Eurozone and non-Eurozone countries
+- Comparing Spain's house prices globally

-- Existing home prices vs. new constructions
+- Existing home prices vs. new constructions in Spain

 - Key factors shaping house prices in Spain

-- Future trends in the Spanish real estate market
+- Future trends in the Spanish real estate market.

 - Why Spain stands out in the global property market